Timalexanderandersson/Rock-Paper-Scissors-Game/README.md

  ### Text in the game
  ![aternativchoose](assets/images/chooseyour.PNG)
- * telling the player to choose one of the alternativ down below.
+ * telling the player to choose one of the alternative down below.

  ![sameascomputer](assets/images/sameasthecomputer.PNG)
  * When the choice is exactly the same as the computer's choice this appears.